bolgar-danchenko/FileManager/README.md

 # FileManager

-Homework for Netology lesson "FileManager, UserDefaults, Keychain"
+Homework for the Netology lesson "FileManager, UserDefaults, Keychain":

-The app is a simple file manager that allows to add pictures and folders.
+The app is a simple file manager that allows users to add pictures and folders.
-Added files and folders are stored in FileManager.
+Added files and folders are stored in the FileManager.
-Pictures are adding from Image Picker.
+Pictures can be added from the Image Picker.

-At the first launch user needs to create a password that will be saved in Keychain.
-Password can be changed in Settings.
+Upon the first launch, the user needs to create a password that will be saved in the Keychain.
+The password can be changed in Settings.
 Furthermore, it is possible to sign in with Face ID / Touch ID.

-Additional settings allow to order files and folders by name and to show/hide file size.
-Settings are stored in UserDefaults.
+Additional settings allow users to order files and folders by name and to show/hide file size.
+These settings are stored in UserDefaults.

 ## Skills
 * FileManager